-Here’s how the future architect tackled his student loan debt quickly on a small salary — and how you can do the same.
+Here’s how the future architect tackled his student loan debt quickly on a small salary — and how you can do the same:

-“For architecture, [the] salary is based on experience, and where you went to school doesn’t matter so much,” he says.
+“For architecture, [the] salary is based on experience, and where you went to school doesn’t matter so much,” he said.
 “You aren’t going to get a big salary right out of school.
 So, I sat down and projected out my salary for the next 10 years next to my debt.”

-Check out job-hunting websites such as Indeed to research average salaries for your desired profession and use our student loan payment calculator to determine what your monthly loan cost would be versus your income.
+Check out job-hunting websites to research average salaries for your desired profession and use our student loan payment calculator to determine what your monthly loan cost would be versus your income.
 This cost-benefit analysis can help you decide if the grad school you want to go to is worth it.

-“I was eating and living very frugally,” he says.
-“My apartment was cheap for LA, I didn’t spend money on dinners out, and [I] bought the cheapest version of my necessities.”
+“I was eating and living very frugally,” he said.
+“My apartment was cheap for L.A., I didn’t spend money on dinners out and [I] bought the cheapest version of my necessities.”

-To make a solid budget, write down your necessary expenses, including rent, student loan payments, food, and utilities.
+To make a solid budget, write down your necessary expenses, including rent, student loan payments, food and utilities.
 Then, examine your credit card bill and bank statements to see where else your money is going.
 Ask yourself: Where can you cut back?
 Can you cancel that cable subscription?
 Can you find a cheaper apartment?
 Can you cook at home more?

-“It hurt my social life living on an extreme budget,” says Eleazer.
+“It hurt my social life living on an extreme budget,” said Eleazer.
 “But in the long run, I was ahead.
 I get to live a different lifestyle now being debt-free.”

 Shortly after graduating, Eleazer got exposed to author Dave Ramsey and adopted the debt snowball method he popularized.

-“He has easy-to-follow rules,” Eleazer says.
+“He has easy-to-follow rules,” Eleazer said.
 “List your debts from smallest to highest, regardless of interest.
 You pay off your smallest first while paying the minimums on the others because it gives you a high.
 Then, use the money from the small payment and put it toward the next debt until everything is paid off.”